COMMON ISSUES OF A STRUGGLING HOME BUYER

 Reference: ORIGINAL WRITING

-FEATURED LINK: Find HOMES for SALE in Winnipeg that is within your price range.
+FEATURED LINK: Find HOMES for SALE in Winnipeg within your price range.

 Tags: Cyril Rocero, Maxpro Real Estate, common issues, struggling home buyer, home-buying, newcomer in Canada, home buying options, new immigrants, renting an apartment, home buying issues, homes for sale, tips and advice, Winnipeg real estate, motivated home buyer, home buying scenarios, mortgage pre-approval, qualify for mortgage, laid off from work, maternity leave, paternity leave, job employment, full-time permanent, too much debt, poor financial situation, bankruptcy, consumer proposal, down payment, leverage the situation, saving for downpayment, saving challenge, financial discipline, saving commitment, rent to own program, rent to own Winnipeg, alternative option, home ownership, alternative home ownership